Brain tumor segmentation challenges – Graylight Imaging’s success

 We entered our system in two contests in 2022: the Brain Tumour Segmentation Challenge 2022 and the Federated Tumour Segmentation Challenge 2022 (FeTS).
 The results were supposed to be announced at International Conference on Medical Image Computing and Computer Assisted Intervention MICCAI 2022 held from September 18th to 22nd in Singapore.

-Even though international competitions have established the de facto norm for validating medical image analysis algorithms, the question about their performance on real-world data and the clinical environment remains.
-That’s exactly why FeTS is so exceptional: every brain tumor algorithm is evaluated based on real-world data from 32 independent institutions from the collaborative network of the FeTS Initiative.
+International competitions have established the de facto norm for validating medical image analysis algorithms.
+However, the question about their performance on real-world data and the clinical environment remains.
+That’s exactly why FeTS is so exceptional: every brain tumor algorithm is evaluated based on real-world data from 32 independent institutions from the collaborative network of the FeTS Initiative [1].
 Its initial edition was also the first federated learning challenge ever presented.
 In this challenge, our team took on the second task (“Federated Evaluation, in-the-wild”), which required participants to explore algorithmic generalizability on out-of-sample data using federated evaluation of segmentation algorithms.
 We are delighted to inform that the Graylight Imaging team came in second place, just one position behind the champions!

 Brain Tumor Segmentation Challenge 2022

-- SSA dataset: an independent multi-institutional dataset covering underrepresented Sub-Saharan Africa adult patient populations of brain diffuse glioma
+• SSA dataset: an independent multi-institutional dataset.
+It covered underrepresented Sub-Saharan Africa adult patient populations of brain diffuse glioma.

-Our team’s deep-learning model placed second on the PED dataset and third on the SSA dataset, demonstrating its superior performance and generalizability.
+Our team’s deep-learning model placed second on the PED dataset and third on the SSA dataset.
+It demonstrated its superior performance and generalizability.

 We want to express our warmest congratulations to the entire team.
 We are honored to have received such acclaim for our work, which was up against models created by world-class specialists in AI-enabled medical image analysis and tumor segmentation.